smaudet/jansi-sample/README.md

 That's it - windows and *nix scripts are provided.

-This was the sole exception of the following GIST: https://gist.github.com/cy6erGn0m/2966165
+This was thanks to the prior work of the following GIST's owner: https://gist.github.com/cy6erGn0m/2966165

 To make things easier for others to test their JANSI is working, I've created